vippsas/vipps-qr-api/vipps-qr-api.md

 <!-- START_METADATA
 ---
-title: API guide
+title: QR API guide
+sidebar_label: API guide
 sidebar_position: 30
+description: Find technical details about integrating with the QR API.
+pagination_prev: Null
+pagination_next: Null
 ---
 END_METADATA -->

 # API guide

-The Vipps QR API provides you with tools for generating these types of QR codes:
+The QR API provides you with tools for generating these types of QR codes:

 * Merchant redirect - Generate QR codes that redirect the user to your website.
 * One-time payment - Generate QR codes that open the user's Vipps app on their phone and provides the payment suggestion for approval.